Denis3006/EidP/README.md

-# 1semester_eidp
-Programs, what were written for a course "Introduction to programming" in C++
+Programs, that were written by me in first Semester of Bachelor in Electrical Engineering and Computer Science at TU Dortmund.